 What’s Inside: This coconut curry soup recipe with shrimp and zoodles is Whole30 and Paleo.
-It’s a super easy weeknight meal and packed with veggies!
+It’s a super easy weeknight meal that’s packed with veggies!
 This recipe proves healthy eating can happen in 30 minutes or less.

 I am all about the easy zoodle recipes right about now!
 And this green coconut curry soup recipe is perfect for any weeknight meal.
 You control the spice factor with how much spice you add-in… and don’t forget those sweet peppers for a perfect balance!
 The fresh herbs also take this up to another level and will really hit the spot.
 It’s dairy-free, paleo, and good to go on Whole30, too.